eclipse-kura/kura/_posts/admin/2017-05-12-remote-management.md

 This section describes the remote management of devices running Kura via Everyware Cloud Console.
 The Everyware Cloud Console provides the administration tools used for the management of the built-in services exposed by Kura.

 To remotely manage a device running Kura through the Everyware Cloud Console, select the desired device from the **Devices Table** of the console and open the **Configuration** tab as shown in the screen capture below.
-Please refer to [Built-in Services Configuration](../config/builtin-services.html) for a description of the available **Services** and their configuration parameters.
+Please refer to the **Built-in Services** section for a description of the available **Services** and their configuration parameters.

 ![]({{ site.baseurl }}/assets/images/admin/ECconfiguration.png)